gossebouma/docsnl/index.md

 ### Tags

 * ADJ (XPOS=ADJ) is used for adjectives.
 Adjectives occur as prenominal modifiers, as predicates, as seperable verb-particles, as adverbs, as part of fixed expressions and names.
 Also, in cases where an adjective functions as noun (_om Nederlandstaligen te pesten_) the POS is still ADJ.
+Ordinal number words such as _eerste, 60ste_ (XPOS=TW|rang) are also ADJ.
 * ADP (XPOS=VZ) is used for prepositions and postpositions.
 They introduce nominal and verbal modifiers.
 They also occur as seperable verb-particles, as part of fixed expressions and names.
 The verbal inflexion element _te_ is also an ADP.
 In prepositional phrases such as _ten opzichte van_ _ten_ and _van_ are ADP and _opzichte_ is a NOUN.
 * ADV (XPOS=BW) is used for adverbs.
+Also, some adverbial pronouns (R-pronouns) such as _daar, er, ergens, waar_ are ADV.
 * AUX (XPOS=WW) is used for
     * perfect tense auxiliaries _hebben_ and _zijn_
     * the passive tense auxiliaries _worden_ and _zijn_ and _krijgen_ (in so-called cases of _krijgen-passive_ such as _U krijgt een bewegwijzering toegezonden_)